What are the benefits to the assignor (original buyer)?

 Why would builders not allow assignments?

 Builders do not want to compete with current unit buyers for the sale of remaining inventory.
-If they have sold all their units or perhaps sold all units of your type, they are more inclined to grant permission for assignments as they make some money on the fees (1% of the original purchase price for example).
+If they have sold all their units (or say, 90%) or perhaps just sold all units of your type, they are more inclined to grant permission for assignments as they make profit on the fees (1% of the original purchase price for example).

 What happens after a new buyer has been found?